-The employees are always eager to know whether they’re delivering according to their manager’s expectation.
-For them to be assured of their work, the managers need to have regular performance review meetings and constant coaching and feedback should be provided.
+The employees are always eager to know whether they’re delivering according to their manager’s expectations.
+For them to be assured of their work, the managers need to have regular performance review meetings, constant coaching and feedback sessions.

 Create realistic goals for the employee during appraisal and strengthen the bond shared with the employees so that they work harder to achieve their goals.
 Having an appraisal once a year is not enough to keep the employees motivated, keep all factors in mind and try to conduct appraisals more than once a year.

 Due to the constant challenges that employees face day in and day out, it seems impossible for them to not think about work after leaving office.
 Most overworked and exhausted employees talk about work-life balance (as they don’t have it!).